Refinance Interest Savings Calculator

 How much interest can I save by refinancing my mortgage?

 The amount of interest you can save by refinancing depends primarily on the difference between your current and new interest rates, your outstanding loan balance, and the remaining loan term.
-Even a 1% reduction on a $250,000 mortgage over 30 years can lead to over $50,000 in total interest savings, significantly reducing your long-term housing costs.
+For example, a 1% reduction on a $250,000 mortgage over 30 years saves approximately $50,230 in total interest.

-In early 2025, a 'good' interest rate for a mortgage refinance typically falls within the 6.0% to 7.5% range for a conventional 30-year fixed loan, depending on market conditions, borrower creditworthiness, and loan-to-value ratio.
-Rates below 6.5% are generally considered excellent for well-qualified borrowers, offering substantial savings compared to higher legacy rates.
+In 2026, a 'good' interest rate for a mortgage refinance depends on market conditions, borrower creditworthiness, and loan-to-value ratio.
+Rates significantly below your current rate are generally considered excellent for well-qualified borrowers, offering substantial savings compared to higher legacy rates.

 How does refinancing affect my monthly mortgage payment?